-Wind turbine technology relies on harvesting the kinetic energy in wind (i.e. movement of wind) and turning it into mechanical energy which in turn is used for electricity generation.
+Wind turbine technology relies on harvesting the kinetic energy in wind (i.e., movement of wind) and turning it into mechanical energy which in turn is used for electricity generation.
 To capture wind, turbines consist of rotor blades which are elevated from the ground using towers to take advantage of faster and less turbulent wind.
 As wind speed increases, the rotor blade begins to rotate which then spins a shaft that is connected to a generator thereby converting wind energy to electricity.

-Wind turbines produce electricity at a certain voltage which must be matched to the grid it connects to.
-Therefore, transformers are used to convert the output to a higher voltage that matches the grid.
+Wind turbines produce Direct Current (DC) electricity from wind, which can be used for grid connected power generation.
+However, electricity at the grid is usually in a different form (known as Alternating Current (AC)) and thus inverters are used to convert DC current to AC current.
+In addition, wind turbines produce electricity at a certain voltage which must be matched to the grid it connects to.
+Therefore, transformers are used to convert the output from the panels to a higher voltage that matches the grid.